shaparang/CSCI-401-Cyber-Tower-Defence/README.md

 Hi 😀 Welcome to Cyber Tower Defense.

-*A fun cybersecurity game where you will be tasked to defend against cyber attacks by placing towers or any defensive measures.*
+*A fun cybersecurity game where you will be tasked to defend against cyber-attacks by placing towers or any defensive measures.*

 **Navigate**
 - 🎮 [About The Game](#video_game-about-the-game)